airalab/learning-center/lesson_3_eng.md

 **Instructions:**

-- Create contract that will accumulate all ETH by calling [Aira BuilderTokenEther](https://github.com/airalab/core/wiki/API-Reference#buildertokenether).
+- Create a contract that will accumulate all ETH by calling [Aira BuilderTokenEther](https://github.com/airalab/core/wiki/API-Reference#buildertokenether).
 - Send **0.1** ETH to your account in [TokenEther](https://github.com/airalab/core/wiki/API-Reference#tokenether) contract that you created before.
-- Call `Execute()` function from `Lesson 3` contract.
+- Call the `Execute()` function from `Lesson 3` contract.
 Please specify your address.